esafb52/Food-Ordering-Employee/README.md

 ## Configurations and Settings:
-- before starting app you should do some steps before running application
+- before starting the app, you should do some steps
 - first create your own config file with below command:

       cp .env.sample .env
-- then open .env file and fill up all required fields
+- then open the .env file and fill in all the required fields
-- required files are Database configuration and Admin configuration and SecretKey (You can leave other configurations as default value)
+- the required files include the database configuration, admin configuration, and SecretKey
 - then init and migrate db with below commands:

         # remember at this poit you should create a database